scott-yjyang/Vivim/README.md

 [[arXiv](https://arxiv.org/abs/2401.14168)]

-Here is a project for the quick taste of Mamba😄
+Here is a project for the quick taste of Mamba😄.

-## A Quick Overview

-<img width="600" height="400" src="https://github.com/scott-yjyang/Vivim/blob/main/assets/framework.png">
+We are improving our model for better performance.
+Please stay tuned for our work.

 ## News
 - 24-01-25.
 The paper has been released on arXiv.
 - 24-01-26.
 This project is still quickly updating 🌝.
 Check TODO list to see what will be released next.

+## A Quick Overview

+<img width="600" height="400" src="https://github.com/scott-yjyang/Vivim/blob/main/assets/framework.png">

 ### TODO LIST